A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-Attention mechanism can be viewed as a tool that can allocate available resources to the most informative part of the input.
-In order to improve the efficiency during the learning procedure, some works are proposed to guide the network to pay more attention to the regions of interest.
+\textbf{Attention Mechanism:} Attention mechanism can be considered as a tool that can allocate available resources to the most informative part of the input.
+To improve the efficiency during the learning procedure, some works are proposed to guide the network to pay more attention to the regions of interest.
 For instance, Hu \emph{et al.}~\cite{hu2018squeeze} proposed a squeeze-and-excitation (SE) block to model channel-wise relationships in the image classification task.
 Wang \emph{et al.}~\cite{wang2018non} proposed a non-local attention neural network for video classification by incorporating non-local operations.
-Motivated by these methods, attention mechanism has also been introduced into SISR.
+Motivated by these methods, an attention mechanism has also been introduced into SISR.

-\textbf{Channel Attention}: In SISR, we mainly want to recover as much valuable high-frequency information as possible.
+\textit{Channel Attention}: In SISR, we mainly want to recover as much valuable high-frequency information as possible.
 However, common CNN-based methods treat channel-wise features equally, which lacks flexibility in dealing with different types of information.
 To solve this problem, many methods~\cite{Zhang_2018_ECCV,mei2018effective} introduce the SE mechanism in the SISR model.
 For example, Zhang \emph{et al.}~\cite{Zhang_2018_ECCV} proposed a new module based on the SE mechanism, named residual channel attention block (RCAB).
-As shown in Fig.~\ref{CAM}, a global average pooling layer followed by a Sigmoid function is used to rescale each feature channel, allowing the network to concentrate on more useful channels and enhancing discriminative learning ability.
+As shown in Fig.~\ref{CAM}, a global average pooling layer followed by a Sigmoid function is used to rescale each feature channel, allowing the network to concentrate on the more useful channels and enhancing discriminative learning ability.
 In SAN~\cite{dai2019second}, second-order statistics of features are explored to conduct the attention mechanism based on covariance normalization.
-A great number of experiments have shown that the second-order channel attention can help the network obtain more discriminative representations, leading to higher reconstruction accuracy.
+A great number of experiments have shown that second-order channel attention can help the network obtain more discriminative representations, leading to higher reconstruction accuracy.